 - To use: Place the fire starter at the base of your campfire with twigs and small kindling on top of it.
 Light the fire starter and enjoy a roaring campfire!

-Have you ever made toilet paper roll fire starters?
+Take toilet paper roll fire starters camping!

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.